GuiCintra27/go/projects/gopportunities/readme.md

 - `make run`: Run the application without generating API documentation.
 - `make run-with-docs`: Generate the API documentation using Swag, then run the application.
 - `make build`: Build the application and create an executable file named `gopportunities`.
-- `make test`: Run tests for all packages in the project.
 - `make docs`: Generate the API documentation using Swag.
 - `make clean`: Remove the `gopportunities` executable and delete the `./docs` directory.